 Preparation begins with rough barley grain and converts it one way or another to the consistency of papmeate.
 One method is to boil it, beat it, strain it …. and then the surprise …. add to it various juices or seeds as available.
 Here’s the original, the spelling kept where possible :

-The almonds referred to were presumably unripe and juiceful (unlike those top right in the photo below).
+The almonds referred to were presumably still juiceful, well before maturity (unlike those top right in the photo below).
 Other sources offer slightly different methods of preparation and and suggest adding grape juice.
 Probably the juice of any fruit or sweet vegetable leaf would do.

-To wet but not to make it swim
+To wet it but not to make it swim

 The second process seems more involved.
 Wet it but not so much that it swims, beat it, force off the husks, chafe it between the fingers, dry it in the sun, put it back in water, boil it to bursting, strain it.
 So stressful … !
 Here is the original.